 Someone intending to retire at 35 and spend their retirement cruising the world on their superyacht, sipping Dom Pérignon and eating meals prepared by their personal chef is going to need more savings than Scrooge McDuck.
 As a result, that shouldn’t be the benchmark for someone intending to retire in their late 50s, who wants to travel occasionally, take up a hobby, and spend time with the grandkids.

 The average amount in savings for UK investors is an interesting statistic to think about, but ultimately everyone’s financial situation is different.
 There’s little point comparing your own financial situation against the average, as nobody has an average situation.

 Having said that, the fact you’re reading this blog means you’re highly likely to be in a better financial position than most, given that an interest in investing puts you ahead of 99% of the population.

 For those looking to improve their financial situation, and who want to learn more about investing, this section on The Basics might prove to be a useful starting point.
-It covers topics such as Am I ready to invest?, How much do I need to start investing?, and How do I invest?.
+It covers topics including Am I ready to invest?, How much do I need to start investing?, and How do I invest?.